ImeneeSh/corthreads/README.md

 # 💗 Corthreads

-Corthreads is a web application that serves as a solidarity platform connecting donors and recipients of biological products (blood and organs) in Algeria.
+Corthreads is a full-stack web application that serves as a solidarity platform connecting donors and recipients of biological products (blood and organs) in Algeria.

 ## 💗 The Meaning Behind the Name